-William Link, PhD - Principal
+William Link, PhD - Managing Partner

 Bill Link is a leader in the healthcare industry.
 He is a Managing Director of Versant Ventures, a leading venture capital firm focused in healthcare.
 At Versant, Bill has specialized in early-stage investing in medical devices.
 Prior to co-founding Versant Ventures in 1999, Bill was a general partner at Brentwood Venture Capital.
 With more than two decades of operations experience in the healthcare industry, he has a proven record of building and managing large, successful medical product companies.